Pirate Party!

 of the ship.
 Write the party details on a slip of paper cut to resemble a

 sail and insert into invitation.
-The

 Send a message in a bottle!
 Roll the invitation

-up and tie it with a small piece of green (seaweed) curling ribbon or
+up and tie it with a small piece of green curling ribbon.
+Add the invite to an empty water bottle

-tablespoons of sand to each bottle, and a few small seashells.
+tablespoons of sand to each bottle and a few small seashells.
 One

 Shell